-7.13 Parking and Micro-mobility Support
+7.13 Parking

 The College is committed to promoting sustainable and efficient travel options.
 We encourage students to consider using public transport, e-scooters, bicycles, walking, or car-pooling.
-Recognising the growing popularity of e-scooters, in 2024 we will be trialling a Micro-mobility Support Programme, aimed at assisting a select number of students with acquiring e-scooters.
-Further details on this initiative will be provided in due course.

 For those who choose to cycle or scooter, we provide undercover bike/scooter parks and suggest students securely lock their bikes/scooters.